bw2/ExpansionHunter/README.md

   - `--skip-missing-genotypes` skips output of loci with missing genotypes (eg. due to low coverage)
   - `--copy-catalog-fields` copies extra annotation fields (e.g., Gene, Diseases) from the input catalog to the output JSON
   - `--enable-bamlet-output` writes a "bamlet" BAM file containing the realigned reads for each locus
+  - `--quick-heuristic-genotyping-only` modifies `optimized-streaming` mode so that it only genotypes loci that can be confidently genotyped using spanning reads, while skipping full genotyping completely.
+Provided mainly for benchmarking or debugging purposes.
 - **`--reads-index` option**: explicitly specify the BAM/CRAM index file path or URL, useful when the index is in a different location than the reads file or when auto-detection doesn't work with cloud URLs
 - **Input BAM or FASTA can be read directly from cloud buckets**: allows direct access to remote BAM/CRAM or reference FASTA files in Google Cloud Storage or S3 via functionality provided by htslib
   - for access to private buckets, set environment variable: